rmenai-blueprints/angular/README.md

 # [Angular Template][website] &middot; [![GitHub license]](./LICENSE) ![Test Action] ![Deploy Action]

 This is our fully-featured, simple to use template for new Angular projects.
-Not only it includes everything your need to get started, from the basics to the most advanced features, but also keeps everything organized through modern conventions.
+Not only it includes everything your need to get started, from the basics to the most advanced features, but it also keeps everything organized through modern coding conventions.

 By default, this template deploys a static build of the website to GitHub Pages, which you can check out [here][website].